simcesplatform/simcesplatform.github.io/markdown/energy_software-pkg.md

 To reduce the amount of redundant development work, there are re-usable software packages.

 ## Domain Messages

 This package implements classes for processing messages that multiple components must use in communication.
 These messages include at least ResourceState and PriceForecastState.

+The package and its detailed documentation are available at [https://github.com/simcesplatform/domain-messages](https://github.com/simcesplatform/domain-messages)

+## Domain Tools

+This package contains miscellaneous shared domain specific code for the simulation platform.

-The package and its detailed documentation are available at **TODO**
+The package and its detailed documentation are available at [https://github.com/simcesplatform/domain-tools](https://github.com/simcesplatform/domain-tools)

 ## Matlab integration